TraceMyers/Blight/README.md

 ## Getting Started

-This library is on version 0.12.0-dev.789+e6590fea1.
+This library is on zig version 0.12.0-dev.789+e6590fea1.
 I will likely not be updating the version until 0.12 releases

 1. Download this repository into your project.
 2. Take a look at the types Image, PixelTag, PixelSlice, PixelContainer, ImageLoadOptions and glance over the various pixel formats, such as RGBA32, R8, etc... all in image/types.zig